agistaterre/telraamStats/README.md

                               build_vignettes = TRUE)
 ```

 Vignette (and the entire package) is currently in a development version.
 If you wish to review the vignette, the `build_vignettes` argument is mandatory.

+# Vignettes

 Once the package is installed, you can run the following command to view the first vignette :

 ``` r
 vignette("data-details")